gregpalmr/alluxio-aws-cloudformation/README.md

 ### Step 5.
 Run the AWS create stack command

 AWS provides a "create-stack" command to launch a coordinated infrastructure creation process.
-Use the provided Cloudformation template to launch an Alluxio cluster.
-The template supports mulitiple cluster sizes including:
+Use the provided CloudFormation template to launch an Alluxio cluster.
+This Alluxio CloudFormation template supports multiple cluster sizes including the following:

+Alluxio can cache data in memory or on NVMe or SSD storage.
+To deploy an Alluxio cluster that caches data to a RAM disk that is 2/3 the size of available memory, use the following clusterSize parameters:

+- 1-workers-mem-cache  - 3 Alluxio master nodes (m5.2xlarge) and 1 worker nodes (r5.4xlarge)
-- 3-workers - One Alluxio master node (m5.2xlarge) and three worker nodes (r5.4xlarge)
+- 3-workers-mem-cache  - 3 Alluxio master nodes (m5.2xlarge) and 3 worker nodes (r5.4xlarge)
-- 5-workers - One Alluxio master node (m5.2xlarge) and five worker nodes (r5.4xlarge)
+- 5-workers-mem-cache  - 3 Alluxio master nodes (m5.2xlarge) and 5 worker nodes (r5.4xlarge)
-- 10-workers - One Alluxio master node (m5.2xlarge) and ten worker nodes (r5.4xlarge)
+- 10-workers-mem-cache - 3 Alluxio master nodes (m5.2xlarge) and 10 worker nodes (r5.4xlarge)
-- 25-workers - One Alluxio master node (m5.2xlarge) and twenty-five worker nodes (r5.4xlarge)
+- 25-workers-mem-cache - 3 Alluxio master nodes (m5.2xlarge) and 25 worker nodes (r5.4xlarge)
-- 50-workers - One Alluxio master node (m5.2xlarge) and one fifty worker nodes (r5.4xlarge)
+- 50-workers-mem-cache - 3 Alluxio master nodes (m5.2xlarge) and 50 worker nodes (r5.4xlarge)

+To deploy an Alluxio cluster that caches data to two 300 GB NVMe disks, use the following clusterSize parameters:

+- 1-workers-nvme-cache  - 3 Alluxio master nodes (m5.2xlarge) and 1 worker nodes (r5d.4xlarge)
+- 3-workers-nvme-cache  - 3 Alluxio master nodes (m5.2xlarge) and 3 worker nodes (r5d.4xlarge)
+- 5-workers-nvme-cache  - 3 Alluxio master nodes (m5.2xlarge) and 5 worker nodes (r5d.4xlarge)
+- 10-workers-nvme-cache - 3 Alluxio master nodes (m5.2xlarge) and 10 worker nodes (r5d.4xlarge)
+- 25-workers-nvme-cache - 3 Alluxio master nodes (m5.2xlarge) and 25 worker nodes (r5d.4xlarge)
+- 50-workers-nvme-cache - 3 Alluxio master nodes (m5.2xlarge) and 50 worker nodes (r5d.4xlarge)

-The cloudformation template requires some user supplied options, including:
+The CloudFormation template requires some user supplied options, including:

 - clusterSize - The size of the Alluxio cluster to launch (see above).